esakal/react-workshop/workshop-guides/trainer/trainer-notes-novice.md

 ---

+# Novice-2
-# Novice-2: architecture and product requirements for the workshop application
+> Architecture and product requirements for the workshop application

 ## Task novice-2